Logiqx/gps-details/docs/articles/9-garmin/README.md

 **Price**

-- £379.99 RRP, but discounts are likely when the Forerunner 275 is released
+- £379.99 RRP, but will be discounted when the Forerunner 275 is released

 **Size**